Miacis: History of taxonomy

 Since Edward Drinker Cope first described the genus Miacis in 1872, at least twenty other species have been assigned to Miacis.
 However, these species share few synapomorphies other than plesiomorphic characteristics of miacids in general.
 This reflects the fact that Miacis has been treated as a wastebasket taxon and contains a diverse collection of species that belong to the stemgroup within the Carnivoraformes.
 Many of the species originally assigned to Miacis have since been assigned to other genera and, apart from the type species, Miacis parvivorus, the remaining species are often referred to with Miacis in quotations (e.g. "Miacis" latidens).
 The following table lists the former Miacis species in chronological order of their original description and notes the reassignments to other genera.

 Phylogeny

 The phylogenetic relationships of genus Miacis are shown in the following cladogram:

-In popular culture

-In the episode "Mungu's Revenge", of the 1990s TV nature program Kratts' Creatures, Ttark says, "Now, did I ever tell you about that furry little Miacis of the late Paleocene period...or was that the early Eocene?".